salesforce/cix/docs/reference/yaml.md

 ## Basic YAML Attributes

-### version {docsify-ignore}
+### version

 Number.
 Required.

 The CIX YAML file must specify a numeric version.
 Currently, that is `2.1` (as a number, the value should not be quoted).

 ```yaml
 version: 2.1